-Free reports have been around for a long time, and for good reason.
+Free reports have been around for a long time, and are counted among the most effective lead magnet templates.
 By providing industry research and data, along with your interpretation of that data, you are offering something extremely valuable and actionable.

 Here’s an example of a free Real Estate Conversion Benchmark Report that you can download from Unbouce (they also have similar reports in various different industries):

 Mini courses are awesome because they not only educate your subscribers, but they do so in an episodic way, piece by piece.
 In other words, the entire lead magnet does not need to be consumed in one day– instead, it can be delivered in a series of lessons over a period of time.